 For black people and people of color interested in getting into the outdoors but are scared to for whatever reason, there are organizations that specialize in providing open welcoming spaces for us as well as offer internships and career options.
 Just a few to look into would be, Outdoor Afro, Latino Outdoors, Natives Outdoors, Greening Youth Foundation and Groundwork International.”

 In the afternoon session, “On the Doorstep of Paradise,” Audrey and Frank Peterman spoke about the importance of connecting people of color with public lands, and about some of the national park lands that encapsulate stories of African-Americans and other people of color.

 A final panel discussion with all the guest speakers along with representatives of Pathways to Parks rounded out the day’s presentations.
 Last year, Pathways to Parks leaders were inspired by Audrey and Frank to form a local group dedicated to getting people of color outside to enjoy and embrace a sense of ownership in public lands.

 The informative sessions of the day were followed by music and outdoor activities in the afternoon.
 We are grateful to REI Asheville, Elisha Mitchell Audubon Society, & Asheville on Bikes for joining us in hosting hands-on activities for youth and adults, while Santos Soul and Word on the Street performed.

-This event is organized by the Southern Appalachian Highlands Conservancy in collaboration with the City of Asheville Parks and Recreation, supported by the Conservation Trust for North Carolina, and is made possible with funding from the Z. Smith Reynolds Foundation.
+This event was part of SAHC’s “It’s Your Backyard” project, which is supported by the Conservation Trust for North Carolina, and is made possible with funding from the Z. Smith Reynolds Foundation.
 CTNC, in partnership with local land trusts, seeks to build deeper connections with communities to ensure all North Carolinians enjoy the benefits provided by land and water conservation.